THRIVE Program – Frequently Asked Questions

 Who is eligible for the THRIVE Program?

-Veterans and First Responders who have a history of mild to moderate TBI and PTSD are eligible for the program (regardless of location and discharge status).
+Veterans and First Responders who have a history of mild to moderate TBI and PTSD are eligible for the program (regardless of location, insurance, service branch and discharge status).

 How do I determine if I am eligible?